gndede/python/README.md

 # python
-This is where I share all Python related class stuff I teach
+This is where I share all Python related stuff I teach